Padarn: Padarn and Arthur

 In the most celebrated episode, King Arthur tries to steal Padarn's tunic and subsequently becomes Christian.
 It's too late to be reliable.
-But the episode was probably meant to increase Padarn's prestige and credibility as a saint by being granted credit for "Christianizing" the semi-historical leader who allegedly defeated the Anglo-Saxons with the help of Jesus Christ and the Virgin Mary in the battle of Mount Badon according to the 9th century ad monk Nennius.
+But the episode was probably meant to increase Padarn's prestige and credibility as a saint by being granted credit for "Christianizing" the semi-historical leader who allegedly defeated the Anglo-Saxons with the help of Jesus Christ and the Virgin Mary in the battle of Mount Badon according to the 9th century monk Nennius.
 The author also seemed to confuse this Padarn with Padarn Redcoat whose coat was one of the Thirteen Treasures of the Island of Britain;

 When Padarn was in his church resting after so much labour at sea, a certain tyrant, Arthur by name, was traversing the regions on either side, who one day came to the cell of saint Padarn the bishop.
 And while he was addressing Padarn, he looked at the tunic, which he, being pierced with the zeal of avarice, sought for his own.
 The saint answering said, "This tunic is not fitting for the habit of any malign person, but for the habit of the clerical office."
 He went out of the monastery in a rage.
 And again he returns in wrath, that he might take away the tunic against the counsels of his own companions.
 One of the disciples of Padarn seeing him returning in fury, ran to saint Padarn and said, "The tyrant, who went out from here before, is returning.
 Reviling, stamping, he levels the ground with his feet".
 Padarn answers "Nay rather, may the earth swallow him."
 With the word straightway the earth opens the hollow of its depth, and swallows Arthur up to his chin.
 He immediately acknowledging his guilt begins to praise both God and Padarn, until, while he begs forgiveness, the earth delivered him up.
 From that place on bent knees he begged the saint for indulgence, whom the saint forgave.
 And he took Padarn as his continual patron, and so departed.